|Aadhar Card Status||The best website for checking Aadhar Card Status!|

 AadharCardStatus.in is the best website offering resources about your Aadhar card status.
 Join the online community and like the website so that your friends can find it easily.
 Several visitors have already shown their appreciation through Facebook "Like" and Google +1.

 |Recommend us on Google Plus|

-You can send Aadhaar card status queries to email@example.com or you can call tollfree 1-800-1801947.
-The Unique Identification Authority of India (UIDAI) is accountable to answer all your Aadhaar queries.
+You can send Aadhar card status queries to email@example.com or you can call tollfree 1-800-1801947.
+The Unique Identification Authority of India (UIDAI) is accountable to answer all your Aadhar queries.

 Note: This is not an official website of the Unique Identification Authority of India (UIDAI).
 We are not affiliated in any way with the aforesaid government entity.
-Please do not contact us for grievances or queries related to delay in Aadhaar processing, non-receipt of Aadhaar card, receiving Aadhaar card in damaged condition, Aadhaar enrolment centers, and so on.
+Please do not contact us for grievances or queries related to delay in Aadhar processing, non-receipt of Aadhar card, receiving Aadhar card in damaged condition, Aadhar enrolment centers, and so on.
 You may like to visit the official website http://www.uidai.gov.in for such enquiries.